mariobox/mariosanchez.org-metalsmith/src/skills.md

 <i class="icon-wordpress"></i> ** Wordpress **

 Set up and deployment, themes, plug-ins.
-Not recommended for small sites and personal blogs (I like static site generators better, for speed and security).
+I'm not a big fan of Wordpress for small sites and personal blogs.
+I like to use static site generators instead.

 <i class="icon-azure"></i> ** VPS ** (virtual private servers)